Well Being2022-02-25

 Async check-ins using Hatica Check-ins

-Async Work
+2. Async Work

 In software development, collaboration is key in the process of code reviews.
 Although code review is a highly collaborative team process, it can thrive within the async framework.
-Developers can collaborate on PRs using comments as much as possible to avoid pinging team mates and disrupting their flow, unless they have high priority code changes like hotfixes or if they are attempting to meet last minute deadlines.
+Developers can collaborate on PRs using comments as much as possible to avoid pinging teammates and disrupting their flow unless they have high-priority code changes like hotfixes or if they are attempting to meet last-minute deadlines.

 In most teams, long pickup times push developers to ping each other to get the code reviews completed, thus shaping a negative culture that threatens maker’s time and thereby threatens developer productivity.
 By keeping a close watch on PR pickup times and team involvement in code reviews, dev teams can ensure maker time is preserved.

-Preserve Maker’s Time
+3. Preserve Maker’s Time

-Along with improving the quality of meetings (agendas, relevant invite lists, etc!), dev teams can reduce the risk of burnout by managing meeting loads using the concept of maker’s schedule.
+Along with improving the quality of meetings (agendas, relevant invite lists, etc!), dev teams can reduce the risk of burnout by managing meeting loads using the concept of a maker’s schedule.
 Clubbing meetings to defined time periods with the aim of reducing fragmentation can greatly aid in facilitating deep work.

 Maker time dashboard by Hatica

-Work Visibility Using Metrics
+4. Work Visibility Using Metrics

 Dev teams can utilize work visibility metrics and dashboards to prevent the need to ping.
 Data-driven visibility can reduce bias, promote async work, and facilitate a culture of productivity-based recognition.
 Such a practice increases developer motivation and satisfaction, leading to better and sustained productivity.

-Activity log table by Hatica
+Activity Log table by Hatica

 💡 Hatica’s engineering analytics platform equips dev teams with data about their team’s available makers’ time, meeting and communication load, and provides visibility into factors that cause a risk of burnout.
-Get a demo →
+Get a demo

 Subscribe to Hatica's blog